mediacloud/backend/doc/topic_mining.markdown

 find at least 1,000 stories and ideally at least 1 cross media link for every 3 stories to be able to say something meaningful about the topic.

-Approaches we have used in the past to add more content to a sparse controversy include:
+Approaches we have used in the past to add more content to a sparse topic include:

 * editing the parameters of the query (keywords, dates, and / or sources) to find more seed stories;
 * adding and backfilling with feedly a new media collection with relevant sources;